Back to National Guide

 • Wall area.
 Rendering is priced per square metre.
 A full single-storey house (100–150m2 of wall) is more cost-effective per metre than a single feature wall or entranceway.

 • Render type.
-Cement render is the cheapest but needs painting.
-Acrylic render costs more per square metre but includes colour and is more flexible (fewer hairline cracks over time).
-Melbourne homeowners increasingly choose acrylic for the long-term value.
+Cement render ($45–$65/m2 applied) is the cheapest but needs painting.
+Acrylic render ($60–$85/m2) includes colour and is more flexible, reducing hairline cracks over time.
+Unitex is a popular acrylic system across Melbourne, alongside Dulux AcraTex and Rockcote.

 • Scaffolding.
-Two-storey homes require scaffolding.
 Many Melbourne double-brick homes from the 1960s to 1980s are two-storey, making scaffolding a common addition to rendering quotes.

 • Surface preparation.
-Melbourne's double-brick homes generally provide a good substrate for render.
-Painted brick needs additional prep (sanding or chemical stripping of loose paint).
+Melbourne's double-brick homes generally provide an excellent substrate.
+Painted brick needs a bonding agent or mechanical preparation (sanding, chemical stripping of loose paint).
 Old mortar joints in poor condition need repointing before rendering.

 • Heritage overlay.
-Properties in heritage overlay areas may have restrictions on external changes including render colour, finish type, or whether rendering is permitted at all.
+Properties in heritage overlay areas may face restrictions on external changes including render colour, finish type, or whether rendering is permitted at all.
 Check with your local council before committing.

 A single feature wall or entranceway on a single-storey brick home with clean walls sits toward $1,900.
 A full two-storey double-brick home requiring scaffolding, surface repair, old paint removal, and acrylic finish pushes toward $17,100.